 Click ‘Open’ to open the work order zip file (or ‘manifest.json’ file included in the zipfile).
 This will load a work order.
 Files can also be dragged to this screen to load them.

 The work order preview screen will be displayed.
 To perform inline QA, you must be logged in.
 Click “Login” to go to next step.

 The starting ink coverage and deviation can be set on this screen.
 Do not modify these values unless you have been instructed to by the Scantrust support.

 You should use your printer account login.
 Your user account can be set up from the printer partner account (user role must be “print administrator” or “print operator”) Once logged in, you will see your account at the bottom of the application.
-Click 'Next' to proceed to the inline QA Make Ready mode.
+Click 'Next' to proceed to the QA Session page.

 Make sure the current status is Make Ready Mode.
 If the PC is not connected to the Internet, QA cannot be done with Scantrust RAILS.
 You should now proceed to start and setup MultiScan3.

 - You will not be able proceed to next step before MultiScan3 is set up.

 - You must not start MultiScan3 before having launched RAILS, being logged in and having selected a work order.